Deeping Rangers F.C.: Stadium

-The ambition of Deeping Rangers Football Club is reflected in the efforts it is making to provide a stadium which will bear comparison with the finest at this level of football in the country.
-The club shares a site on the northern edge of Market Deeping, close to the recently completed Deepings by-pass on the A16, with the local cricket and tennis clubs.
+The club shares a site on the northern edge of Market Deeping, close to the recently completed Deepings bypass on the A16, with the local cricket and tennis clubs.
 All the clubs have joint use of the sports and social club at the centre of the site, which was completed in 1999.

 The main stand on the first-team pitch cost £33,000 and took three years to complete.
 Minor modifications were made during the 1999 close season to comply with UCL regulations.
 In summer 2000 floodlights were erected following a successful fund raising appeal.
 These enable the club to comply with FA requirements for grounds at higher levels on the pyramid and also make Rangers eligible for cup competitions where floodlights are mandatory.
 In 2002 turnstiles were acquired from Wembley Stadium and these now form the centrepiece for a new ground entrance.
 The official opening was at the 2004 FA Cup-tie against Glapwell, when the crowd was swelled by a display at Outgang Road which featured the actual FA Cup itself.
 During summer 2005, the main stand was refurbished adding seats bought from Highfield Road, the former ground of Coventry City prior to their move to the Ricoh Arena.